-The sound of the blues is heard throughout the world, both directly and via its many stylistic descendants: jazz, R&B, rock, funk, and so on.
+The sound of the blues is heard throughout the world, both directly and via its many stylistic descendants: jazz, R&B, rock, funk, hip-hop, and so on.
 Given its ubiquity, it is surprising how rarely the blues is addressed by formal music educators.
-Those scholars and educators who mention the blues at all have great difficulty making sense of it from a music-theoretic perspective.
+Those scholars and educators who mention the blues at all struggle to make sense of it from a music-theoretic perspective.
 When approached through a framework of common-practice Western tonal theory, blues is practically nonsensical.
 Yet blues is widely understood and enjoyed, and it possesses a clear harmonic logic of its own.
 If music theory claims to explain common practice, it must be able to account for the blues.

 The blues emerged in Western culture, and is now a central pillar of it.
 McClary (2001) observes that while twentieth-century music has no single main stream, it does have a “mighty river” that follows a channel cut by the blues:

 When LeRoi Jones published his powerful book Blues People in 1963, his title referred to the African American musicians who fashioned the blues out of their particular historical conditions and experiences.
 Yet a music scholar of a future time might well look back on the musical landscape of the 1900s and label us all “blues people”: those who inhabited a period dominated by blues and its countless progeny (32-33).